qilankhong/sp500-tariff-mediation-2025/README.md

 ## Overview

-This repository contains the computational materials accompanying a research article on sector-level differences in S&P 500 stock returns during five tariff-policy episodes in 2025.
-The analysis examines direct sector effects and the role of firm-level financial characteristics as candidate mediators using a sparse generalized mediation framework.
+This repository contains the code and data used in a study of how S&P 500 sectors responded to five tariff-policy episodes in 2025.
+It looks at both sector-level return differences and whether firm financial characteristics may help explain those effects using a sparse generalized mediation approach.

 The repository is organized in the order the empirical analysis is performed: